Celerium/Datto-PowerShellWrapper/docs/site/Internal/Invoke-DattoRequest.md

 This is an internal function that is used by all public functions

-As of 2023-08 the Datto v1 API only supports GET requests
+As of 2023-09 the Datto v1 API only supports GET and PUT requests

 ## EXAMPLES